Our Services

 Most episodes are mild.
 However, muscle weakness while eating can increase the risk of choking.

-If you've experienced difficulty swallowing, coughing during meals, or a sensation of food "going down the wrong way," you can use Ubie's free AI-powered Choking when eating symptom checker to quickly assess whether your symptoms warrant professional medical evaluation.
+If you've experienced difficulty swallowing, coughing during meals, or a sensation of food "going down the wrong way," it's important to understand whether these symptoms could indicate a more serious concern—Ubie's free choking when eating symptom checker can help you quickly evaluate your symptoms and determine if professional medical attention is needed.

 Cataplexy rarely happens alone.
 It is most often part of narcolepsy type 1.